natecraddock/workspaces.nvim/README.md

 long time.
 Just because I am not making changes doesn't mean it's been abandoned!
 It was designed to be small and stable, and it will stay that way.

+## Semantics

+Because naming could be confusing, here are some definitions:

+* **Workspaces**: as described above, are project directories.
+The purpose of this plugin being to switch easily between these project directories.

+* **Dirs**: These are directories that contain workspaces.
+It allows to easily sync multiple workspaces contained in a directory.
+For example, you might have a directory called `projects` on your machine, that contains all your projects.
+Just register this directory as a `dir` with `:WorkspacesAddDir` and all the workspaces contained in it will be automatically added to the list of workspaces when running `:WorkspacesSyncDirs`.

 ## Installation

 Install with your favorite neovim package manager.
 Be sure to run the setup